Kampfkarren/selene/docs/src/lints/roblox_incorrect_roact_usage.md

 2. It assumes if you are using a local variable, you're not reassigning it.
 3. It assumes either Roact or React is defined. [`undefined_variable`](./undefined_variable.md) will still lint, however.

-This lint assumes legacy Roact if the library name is Roact and react-lua if the library name is React.
+This lint assumes legacy Roact if the variable name is `Roact` and Roact17 if the variable name is named `React`.

 This lint does not verify if the value you are giving is correct, so `Text = UDim2.new()` will be treated as correct.
 This lint, right now, only checks property and class names.